igor-krechetov/hsmcpp-doc/source/features/substates/substates.rst

 It's quite common to have multiple ways to enter a parent state.
-But sometimes you might have a situation when you would want to have a different entry state depending on the triggering transition.
+But sometimes you might have a situation when you would want to have a different initial entry state depending on the triggering transition.

 This could be done by specifying multiple entry points with conditions.